I spent my life as a teacher, but I might have

 Bently's older sister (who was in charge).
 My memories of

-Barbara, and also of Sonny Goodloe, are different from memories at the
+little Barbara, and also of Sonny Goodloe, are inversed from memories

 cottage.
-I am participant no longer, but have become a
+Here in Abilene, I am participant no longer, but have become a

 mere